 Q: Do Course Instructors and Study Group Facilitators interact during the term?

-A: We realize your time is valuable and, by design, try to limit the amount of contact that each individual facilitator has with the course instructor.
-However, we encourage instructors to interact with the facilitators, if they wish.
-For example, some instructors will hold a beginning of term meeting with all of the Study Group Facilitators for their course to provide them with an overview of the course and other important information about the term that may be useful.
-The Study Group Program staff (Director or Program Assistants) will contact you throughout the term with important program information and may request your assistance in securing resources such as course packs or access to your online materials for use by the Study Group Facilitators.
+A: We respect faculty time and therefore try to limit unnecessary contact between facilitators and course instructors.
+However, we do encourage instructors to interact with the facilitators, if they wish.
+For example, some instructors will hold a beginning of term meeting with all of the Study Group Facilitators for their course to provide an overview of the course and other important information about the term that may be useful.
+The Study Group Program staff may contact you throughout the term with important program information and may request your assistance in securing resources or obtaining access to your online materials for use by the Study Group Facilitators.

-A: Facilitators are expected to facilitate small group learning and as such, it is helpful for them to be aware of what is going on the course and have access to problem sets or required online exercises so that they can be better prepared for group meetings.
-Often, facilitators will work through problems ahead of time so that they can provide guidance to members as they work in small groups to solve the problems.
-Facilitators also gain more credibility if they are aware of what is currently happening in the course and can prepare activities that are relevant to the members' current coursework.
+A: Facilitators are expected to promote small group learning and it is important for them to be current with the course content and have access to problem sets or required online exercises.
+This helps them be better prepared for group meetings.
+Often, facilitators will work through problems ahead of time so they can provide guidance to members as they work in small groups to solve the problems.
+Facilitators also gain more credibility if they are aware of what is currently happening in the course and can prepare activities ahead of time that are relevant to the members' current coursework.

 Q: What courses are Study Groups offered for?

-A: To request a group for your course please e-mail us at firstname.lastname@example.org.
+A: To request a group for your course, please e-mail us at firstname.lastname@example.org.
 While the SLC would like to honor all group requests, it may not be possible in all cases.
-The Study Group Program Staff will evaluate your request and the feasibility of offering additional groups with consideration for human and budgetary resources.
+The Study Group Program Staff will evaluate your request and the feasibility of offering additional groups.
 It is ideal to request new groups before the start of the term, but requests will be accepted at any point in the term.
 Introductory level courses are generally given highest priority.

-A: Study group facilitators are undergraduate students who have successfully completed the course in a previous term.
-They are trained in collaborative learning and facilitation techniques.
-Their primary responsibility is to help the group members work together and learn from each other.
+A: Study group facilitators are undergraduate students who have successfully completed the course in a previous term who are trained in collaborative learning and facilitation techniques.
+Their primary responsibility is to help group members work together and learn from each other.
 Study group facilitators do not teach, tutor or lecture.
 Facilitators are hired at the beginning of each term and are members of the SLC staff.